viniciusgugelmin/iam-next-up/README.md

   - Route to create a new product for sale
 - DELETE /api/products-for-sale/:id
   - Route to delete a product for sale by id
+- GET /api/customers
+  - Route to get all customers
+- POST /api/customers
+  - Route to create a new customer
+- PUT /api/customers/:id
+  - Route to update a customer by id
+- DELETE /api/customers/:id
+  - Route to delete a customer by id
 ```

 Routes: